-- a.
-Secured stakeholder support: <Insert explanation, supporting details, relative links> - Secured local school committee approval: <Insert explanation, supporting details, relative links> - c.
-Secured agreements with all bargaining units: </ - Plan for participation in virtual instructional days including communication to staff, students, and parents: - e.
-Method for determining all staff and student attendance: <Insert explanation, supporting details, relative links> - f.
-Plan for the accessibility of student services: <Insert explanation, supporting details, relative links> - g.
-Defined protocols for instituting and communicating the occurrence of virtual instructional days: <Insert explanation, supporting details, relative links> - Process for monitoring the implementation and evaluating the efficacy of virtual instructional days and a method to share results with RIDE: <Insert explanation, supporting details, relative links>
+c.
+Secured agreements with all bargaining units:

+d.
+Plan for participation in virtual instructional days including communication to staff, students, and parents:

+e.
+Method for determining all staff and student attendance:

+f.
+Plan for the accessibility of student services:

+g.
+Defined protocols for instituting and communicating the occurrence of virtual instructional days:

+h.
+Process for monitoring the implementation and evaluating the efficacy of virtual instructional days and a method to share results with RIDE: